Stereoscopic Production at Dzignlight Studios

 (red-cyan)

-Left-eye and right-eye images are tinted red and cyan, then superimposed, and the viewer wears red and cyan glasses which filter out the opposite-colored image and display the correct image to each eye.
 Anaglyph media can be (more or less) viewed on any color display, so no specialized media playback or specialized display hardware is needed.
-This makes anaglyph, done correctly, the most appropriate solution for broadcast.
+This makes anaglyph, done correctly, the most appropriate solution for broadcast using today's technology.

 The glasses are very inexpensive and usually made of cardstock, which means they can be included with publications or products easily, and printed with logos or other advertisements at low cost.

-Color reproduction, if any, is poor.
+Color reproduction with classic red-cyan filters, if any, is poor.

-Lenticular A plastic sheet with small vertical lenses is aligned over a regular screen displaying horizontally-interlaced media, refracting the media so that different images are seen from different angles.
-Is usually presented as a "multiview" display, not just stereoscopic.
-Viewer does not need to wear glasses.
 Requires specialized display hardware.
 Has several to many zones in the viewing area where the stereoscopic effect is lost, unless more specialized hardware is used to track the primary viewer's eyes and present the stereo image correctly to that viewer's location.

 Side-by-Side This is a manual version of a head-mounted display.
 The left-eye and right-eye images are displayed side by side.
 The viewer aligns the images one over the other manually by either crossing or relaxing his/her eyes.
 Viewer does not need to wear glasses, although some ancient lens systems were developed to simplify the problem of manually aligning the images.
 Most viewers do not have the patience for this kind of stereoscopic display, and some find it extremely difficult to achieve satisfactory results.